 - Member of a family with an income below the federal poverty level

 - Graduate or previous attendee of a low-performing high school, as defined by state guidelines

-Early applications are appreciated.
-If you have questions about the application, contact Emily Rose Cole, program coordinator.
+If you have any questions about CURE, contact Emily Rose Cole, program coordinator.